 Whale House Guest House is just a 2 min walk from the famous Fork Restaurant, rated as one of the top places to eat in Newfoundland.
 As far as atmosphere goes, The Fork offers an unparalleled experience.
-The food and drinks are five star and their reviews are consistently excellent.
+The food and drinks at fork restaurant are five star and their reviews are consistently excellent.
 The Fork offers a mix of small and large plate offerings along with cocktails, wine, craft beer, and the best desserts this side of France.
-Because you can walk to The Fork Restaurant from Whale House Guest House, it’s easy to have that extra drink without worrying about who is going to drive.
+Because you can walk to The Fork Restaurant from Whale House Guest House, it’s easy to have that extra drink without worrying about who is going to drive or how you’re going to get home.
 Be sure to make a reservation since The Fork is almost always booked well in advance.
 You can also go there just for dessert and a nightcap.
 Another great choice close to Whale House Guest House is The Captain’s Table Restaurant which is specialized in gluten-free options and world-famous fish and chips.

-Yes, we offer automatic free early check-in and late check-out to all our returning guests.
-If you need an early check-in or late check-out please let us know when making reservations and we will do our best to accommodate your request.
+Yes, Whale House offers free early check-in and late check-out to all returning guests or anyone with a VIP upgrade pass.
+If you need an early check-in or late check-out just let Whale House know when making your reservations and they will do their very best to accommodate your request.

-The Blue Whale Hot Tub Super Loft and Humpback Whale Suite are the most popular date night suites since each has a private hot tub overlooking the ocean and Witless Bay Marine Ecological Reserve.
-The Humpback Whale Suite has a soaker style eco hot tub on a covered deck overlooking the ocean and the Blue Whale Super Loft features an oversized hydrotherapy hot tub on a large outdoor private deck overlooking humpback whale feeding grounds and an organic garden.
+The Blue Whale Hot Tub Suite and Humpback Whale Hot Tub Suite are the most popular date night suites since each has a private hot tub overlooking the ocean and Witless Bay Marine Ecological Reserve.
+The Humpback Whale Suite has a soaker style eco-hot tub on a covered deck overlooking the ocean and the Blue Whale Suite features an oversized hydrotherapy hot tub on a large outdoor private deck overlooking humpback whale feeding grounds and an organic garden.
 Don’t want to get wet?
 Plan an escape in the Orca Whale tiny home eco-apartment located right on the East Coast Trail, moments away from whale watching tours, the Tinkers Point Path trailhead, Fork Restaurant, wine shop, and more.